 - Strategic plans

-These are low-level specific documents and ISO 9001:2015 does not specifically requires any of them.
-But incase such document are part of QMS, they are subjected to all the controls given in clause 7.5.2 (creating and Updating) and clause 7.5.3(Control of documented information).
+These are low-level specific documents and ISO 9001:2015 does not specifically require any of them.
+But in case such document are part of QMS, they are subjected to all the controls given in clause 7.5.2 (creating and Updating) and clause 7.5.3(Control of documented information).